blackducksoftware/method-use-analyzer/docs/REPORT_FORMAT.md

 # Report Format

 The canonical use for the library results in an output report.
 This report is a zip archive with a custom file extension, containing multiple report files.
 These files are partitioned groups of discovered methods (the number per partition is determined by cloud service constraints).
-There are currently two types of files - "methods", and "method uses".
+There are currently three types of files - "meta data", "methods", and "method uses".

+## Meta Data Report

+The "meta data" report is located in the root of the report directory of the expanded report file, in the `metaData.json` file.
+This file contains the following elements:

+- hostName
+  - The name of the host the analysis was performed on
+- analyzedDirectory
+  - The local path of the directory analyzed
+- projectName
+  - Optional.
+A human-readable label for the project/directory analyzed

 ## Methods Report